 John has very little tolerance for activities that he considers irrelevant, but he does become a master of those that keep his interest.
 In fact, he is a master of many skills and subjects.
 When a particular problem truly engages his attention, he can focus his concentration and energies for long periods of time, sometimes working for over twenty-four hours non-stop.
 Once a challenge has been mastered, he looses interest and finds something else to do.
 He hates to repeat anything he perceives as dull.
 It goes without saying that John is not a typical "nine-to-five" kind of guy.
 But he gets things done and done well -his way.
 To meet his self-imposed standards, he works with admirable intensity, discipline, and dedication.

 While he registered as Republican during the Carter years, his voting record has never been along any party lines for which he has never felt any affiliation.
-When once asked about why he didn't stick to party choices, he replied: "Because I have a mind; I can think for myself."
-He feels that Puerto Ricans have been screwed by every political party so his loyalty is based on individual record regardless of background.
-I goes unnoticed by most of his fans that John spend time in Washington DC as an intern with
+When once asked about why he didn't stick to party choices, he replied: -"Because I have a mind; I can think for myself."
+He feels that Puerto Ricans have been screwed by every political party so his loyalty is based on individual record regardless of background and their stand on affecting issues.
+It goes unnoticed by most of his fans that John spend time in Washington DC as an intern with the Washington Center for Internships and Academic Seminars.
+These interns are the cream of the crop carefully selected from our nation's learning centers to serve at Capital Hill, the White House, and other Washington DC institutions as part of their development as future leaders.

 Even more revealing is that John's artistic specialty of study and interest is propaganda art and in his younger days he volunteered in several local political campaigns.
 His master's essay: 'American Propaganda: Controlling Public Opinion in Puerto Rico' one of the most read pages in this website.
 So in general, John has a better understanding of politics and government than most artists or the general public, and he uses that knowledge in the crafting of his social narrative artworks, such as his Cleveland mural:"It's up to us."